Kubemake/ETHBerlin/README.md

 Tokens can be used in exactly the same way as regular ERC20.
 The NFT token itself is locked on the fragmentator contract.
 The owner of 100% ERC20 tokens can at any time defragment them back into an NFT token and take it for himself, while all ERC20 tokens are burned.

+We love software and the people who build them.
+# Developed by QBEin with love and passion <3